Home Remedies for Minor Burns

 Natural Healing for Kitchen Burns

-by Guest Blogger, Peggy Webb
+by Guest Blogger, Peggy Webb, Local Nourishment blog

 I’m a bit of a klutz in the kitchen, and the earlier the morning or the fewer hours of sleep, the worse I get!
 As you can imagine, breakfast is the most dangerous meal of the day for me.
 But I’ve developed some coping strategies I thought I’d share with you this week.